expo/expo/docs/pages/build-reference/variants.md

 **If you have a managed project**, this can be accomplished by using **app.config.js** and environment variables in **eas.json**.

-## Example: configuring development and production variants in the managed project
+## Example: configuring development and production variants in a managed project

 Let's say we wanted a development build and production build of our managed Expo project.
 Your **eas.json** might look like this: